-There are four major areas of concentration within this program: Mass Communication Studies, Public Relations Studies, and Health Communication Studies.
+There are three major areas of concentration within this program: Mass Communication Studies, Public Relations Studies, and Health Communication Studies.

 Health communication concentration examines the symbolic and organizational processes by which people, individually and collectively, understand, shape, and accommodate to health and illness.
 Mass communication concentration explains the development of modern media systems and their impact on society, and examines ways in which the media contribute and respond to political, social and economic issues.
 Public relations concentration studies theory and research needed to help advancing practitioners assist organizations to communicate and strengthen relationships with their stakeholders.
 Emphasis is given to management issues relevant to products, services, image, and public policy issues.

 For more information, contact:

 Dr. Jennifer Vardeman-Winter, Director of Graduate Studies, at firstname.lastname@example.org